Antymon/ppo_cpp/README.md

 render the visualization in a browser.\
 \
-You can of course change passed parameters, however, if you wish to change the graph structure you will need to regenerate the graph file:
+You can of course change passed parameters, however, if you wish to change the graph structure you will need to regenerate the graph file (MLP):

     git clone https://gitlab.doc.ic.ac.uk/sb5817/stable-baselines.git

     cd stable-baselines/

-    pip3 install -e .

     python3 ./stable_baselines/ppo2/graph_generator.py
         [4,5]